 Xuanwu Lake

-One of the most famous lakes in Nanjing, Xuanwu Lake is one of the most popular daytime destinations in Nanjing for residents and visitors alike.
-With a circumference of 15 km or 9.3 miles, the lake is encircled with a pedestrian walkway and typically filled with lively group fitness classes in the mornings and sightseers young and old all day long.
-The lake also features several sculptures, pagodas, temples, dining options and even a small zoo.
+One of Nanjing’s most famous lakes, Xuanwu Lake, is one of the most popular daytime destinations for residents and visitors alike.
+With a circumference of 15 km or 9.3 miles, the lake is encircled by a pedestrian walkway and typically filled with lively group fitness classes in the mornings and sightseers young and old all day long.
+The lake also features several sculptures, pagodas, temples, dining options, and even a small zoo.

 Blue Line 1 – Nanjing Railway Station or Xuanwu Gate